-Over forty-eight years experience in design and improvement of systems for oil/gas and mineral exploration in both wireline and logging while drilling (LWD) environments.
+Over forty-nine years experience in design and improvement of systems for oil/gas and mineral exploration in both wireline and logging while drilling (LWD) environments.
 Proven creativity and tenacity.
 Recognized expertise on neutron porosity measurements in earth formations with numerous patents, awards, and publications, including Schlumberger’s own magazine, The Technical Review.
 Three neutron porosity measurement systems are ISO 9000 certified; two others are pending.
 Extensive experience includes theoretical and practical knowledge of nuclear sensors, computerized logging equipment, digital signal processing, vertical resolution enhancement, neural net technology, Monte-Carlo modeling, and pattern recognition methods.
 Particularly strong programming skills with EXCEL+VBA and VISUAL BASIC for realtime applications.
 Innovative products in pulsed neutron logging technology, including calibration, physical modeling, and non-linear least squares fitting of multichannel time spectra.
 International expert on the propagation of neutrons and gamma rays in vuggy, laminated, fractal porous media.
 A pioneer in thermal neutron diffusion coefficient logging and frac height determination via neutron activation.

 Doctor Neutron works wtih both the Warrior + (Microsoft Visual Studio) and PowerLog commerical well-logging systems on a daily basis.
 He is an expert on VMWARE Workstation.
 He has developed extensive MCNP5 Monte Carlo Models for dual-spaced neutron, multiple-spaced density logging tools, and also multiple detector pulsed neutron die-away and gamma spectroscopy logging tools.